Holic75/KingmakerRebalance/README.md

 This is Pathfinder: Kingmaker mod.

 It introduces new classes:
 - Hunter with following archetypes: Divine Hunter, Forester and Feykiller,
 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Steelblood,
 - Skald with following archetypes: Urban Skald, Herald of the Horn and War Drummer,
 - Warpriest with following archetypes: Sacred Fist, Cult Leader and Champion of the Faith,
 - Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor,
+- Arcanist with following archetypes: School Savant, Blood Arcanist and Unlettered Arcanist,
 - Hinterlander and Holy Vindicator prestige classes.

 New Archetypes for existing classes: